Bagels, red onion, schmear, capers, lemon and dill for breakfast!

 After 48 total hours unwrap the lox and wash it off well.
 The skin should peel off easily at this point.
 If it doesn’t, you can always filet it off with a sharp knife.

-Now just cut off small pieces on an angle and you’ve got lox!
+Now just cut off small pieces against the grain on an angle and you’ve got lox!

 Serve with the above accoutrements.